 Bicalutamide (Casodex) is a nonsteroidal antiandrogen and selective antagonist of the androgen receptor which was originally introduced for the treatment of prostate cancer in 1995.
 It has major advantages over other antiandrogens such as spironolactone (Aldactone) and cyproterone acetate (Androcur) in terms of effectiveness, selectivity, and tolerability.
 However, use of bicalutamide as an antiandrogen in transfeminine hormone therapy is very new.
 The employment of bicalutamide for transfeminine people was largely precluded for many years by the fact that bicalutamide had pharmaceutical patent protection and was very expensive.
 However, this changed with the availability of generic versions of bicalutamide starting in 2007 to 2009.
 In addition, newer and more effective antiandrogens like abiraterone acetate (Zytiga) in 2011 and enzalutamide (Xtandi) in 2012 were introduced and superseded bicalutamide as the standard-of-care antiandrogen for the treatment of prostate cancer.
 These developments brought the cost of bicalutamide way down and it has gradually become much more affordable in the last decade.
 Bicalutamide still remains somewhat more expensive than conventional antiandrogens like spironolactone and cyproterone acetate however.

 Before 2015, there were only a few mentions in the literature of bicalutamide for transfeminine people (Aly W., 2019) and a handful of anecdotal reports online of transfeminine people using it.
 The earliest mention of bicalutamide for transfeminine people in the literature was by Louis Gooren (Gooren, 2011), a major longtime researcher in the field of transgender medicine and one of the coauthors of the Endocrine Society’s transgender hormone therapy guidelines (Hembree et al., 2009; Hembree et al., 2017).
-Gooren and his colleagues at the VUMC in Amsterdam had conducted studies on nilutamide (Anandron, Nilandron) as an antiandrogen for transfeminine people in the late 1980s and early 1990s (Wiki).
-However, they seemingly abandoned it—probably due to its high incidence of lung toxicity.
+Gooren and his colleagues at the Center of Expertise on Gender Dysphoria at the Vrije Universiteit Medical Center in Amsterdam, Netherlands had conducted studies on nilutamide (Anandron, Nilandron) as an antiandrogen for transfeminine people in the late 1980s and early 1990s (Wiki).
+However, they abandoned it—probably due to its high incidence of lung toxicity and other off-target side effects.
 As a researcher interested in the idea of nonsteroidal antiandrogens for transfeminine people, bicalutamide—with its far better safety profile than nilutamide—surely appealed to Gooren.
 However, Gooren and his colleagues didn’t conduct clinical studies on bicalutamide for transfeminine people and never went beyond brief mention of it for such uses in their publications.

 Although there was little use or discussion of bicalutamide in transfeminine people prior to 2015, this began to change rapidly in mid-2015.
 The Wikipedia article for bicalutamide progressively expanded from this to its present state and information about bicalutamide became more accessible.
 In addition, certain transfeminine people, such as myself and Juno Krahn of the TransHRT Facebook group, started advocating for use of bicalutamide in transfeminine hormone therapy online.
 A number of adventurous clinicians began adopting bicalutamide in transfeminine people at this time and thereafter as well.
 The first clinical study of bicalutamide in transfeminine people was published as an abstract in 2017 and as a full paper in 2019 (Neyman, Fuqua, & Eugster, 2017 (PDF); Neyman, Fuqua, & Eugster, 2019).
 It was a small retrospective chart review of bicalutamide alone as a puberty blocker in adolescent transgender girls and remains the only published clinical data on bicalutamide in transfeminine people at present.
 It’s not exactly great data by any means, but it’s a study at least.
 Moreover, it’s generating significant interest among clinicians and researchers in bicalutamide for use in transfeminine hormone therapy.